 A public service project of the Alaska Bar Association and Alaska Court System

 Where is the event located?

-There are four locations holding events in Alaska: Anchorage, Juneau, and Fairbanks.
+There are three locations holding events in Alaska: Anchorage, Juneau, and Fairbanks.
 Look on the main MLK Day page for a link to the times and location for each community.

 How can I talk to an attorney?